 And, finally, there’s tax savings, which we will discuss more below.

 When you put your money into REITs or the stock market or even into syndications, you lose most of your control.
 You cannot control if the CEO of a company is going to embezzle money.
-You cannot control if the general partners of a syndication are going to make good financial decisions.
+Also, you cannot control if the general partners of a syndication are going to make good financial decisions.
 You can only hope and trust in others to manage your money well.

 # 3. Tax Benefits